tuwid/GNU-Linux-OpsWiki/check firewall status.md

 Linux comes with a host based firewall called Netfilter This Linux based firewall is controlled by the program (binary) called iptables to handles filtering for IPv4, and ip6tables handles filtering for IPv6.

-We can check the status of our iptables firewall by doing:
+We can check the status of our iptables firewall by doing (oly main chains , not nats) :
 ```
 sudo iptables -L -n -v
 ```